Key-haN/V2Ray/README.md

-Add to any V2Ray clients.
+Add proxy content to any V2Ray clients.